 The IRA also updated what counts toward the True Out-of-Pocket Cost (TrOOP) for CY2025.
 TrOOP includes costs the beneficiary pays out of pocket for their prescriptions (e.g., their deductible, copayments, and coinsurance) along with select other payments made on a beneficiary’s behalf (e.g., State Pharmaceutical Assistance Program payments, AIDS Drug Assistance Programs).
 Premium payments do not count toward TrOOP.

-Currently, payments under the Medicare Coverage Gap Discount Program count toward TrOOP.
-That program is being replaced by the Manufacturer Discount program.
+Previously, payments under the Medicare Coverage Gap Discount Program counted toward TrOOP.
+That program has been replaced by the Manufacturer Discount program.

-Although your clients’ OOP costs will be lower, they’ll still owe up to $2,000 out of pocket.
-Starting in 2025, Part D enrollees will have the ability to manage these costs in the form of capped monthly payments.
-The Medicare Prescription Payment Plan means your clients won’t have to pay upfront and in full at the pharmacy for their covered drugs.
+Although your clients’ OOP costs should be lower this year, they could still owe up to $2,000 out of pocket.
+New for 2025, Part D enrollees can now manage these costs in the form of capped monthly payments.
+The Medicare Prescription Payment Plan means your clients don’t have to pay upfront and in full at the pharmacy for their covered drugs.

 Learn more about the Medicare Prescription Payment Plan in our blog post on the subject, Preparing Clients for the New Medicare Prescription Payment Plan Program